MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/access-keys.md

 Access keys can improve both the usability and the accessibility of your Windows app by providing an intuitive way for users to quickly navigate and interact with an app's visible UI through a keyboard instead of a pointer device (such as touch or mouse).

 > [!NOTE]
-> A keyboard is indispensable for users with certain disabilities (link to accessibility docs), and is also an important tool for users who prefer it as a more efficient way to interact with an app.
+> A keyboard is indispensable for users with certain disabilities (see [Keyboard accessibility](https://docs.microsoft.com/windows/uwp/accessibility/keyboard-accessibility)), and is also an important tool for users who prefer it as a more efficient way to interact with an app.

 The Universal Windows Platform (UWP) provides built-in support across platform controls for both keyboard-based access keys and associated UI feedback through visual cues called key tips.